brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 approached me with some questions around a work-related topic.
 I noticed that he was a bit afraid of asking, perhaps concerned that he would come across as unprepared or stupid.
-Turns out, his question was really interesting and sparked a really good conversation with surprisingly good outcomes for him and for myself as well.
+Turns out, his question was really interesting and sparked a great conversation with surprisingly new learnings for him and myself.

 This really motivated me to write this piece because I have once been like this and was constantly ashamed of asking questions, fearing to sound stupid or dumb, which eventually led me to lose a few opportunities.

-But there was a point where I stopped worrying about this and the results of it was really surprising: It changed my life and career in several ways I could never imagine and today I want to share a few situations where I simply asked, already expecting the worst outcome, but it turned out to work much better than
+But there was a point where I stopped worrying about this and the result of it was really surprising: It changed my life and career in several ways I could never imagine and today I want to share a few situations where I simply asked, already expecting the worst outcome, but it turned out to work much better than